Do we need to make dinner reservations at the Rainbow Grille in advance?

 Is there internet at the lodge for guests to use?

 We have wireless internet in the lobby of the main lodge.
 While it's not broadband, it will keep you in touch with the outside world.
+We have full broadband access in our two luxury houses across the lake, Bess and Angler's Cove as well.
 Please bring along your laptop if you want to stay connected!

 ATV use in Pittsburg?

 As of July, 2010, ATVers can now ride from Tall Timber down Beach Road to the designated trailhead on Back Lake Road.
-There is a 10 MPH speed limit when traveling on these roads.
+There is a 20 MPH speed limit when traveling on these roads.
 Upon reaching the trailhead, the designated trail system gives riders access to over 60 miles of ATV trails in the Perry and Indian Stream areas of Pittsburg.
-Logging roads that are used in the winter for snowmobile trails are not available for ATVs.
+Not all of the logging roads that are used in the winter for snowmobile trails are available for ATVs.

 Is there cell coverage at Tall Timber?